lorddrago12/Discord-Bot/README.md

 ## 📌 Features

-* Greets users when they type specific messages
+* Greets users when they type specific messages.
 * Responds to basic commands:

   * `hello`
   * `how are you`
-* Welcomes new members when they join the server
+* Welcomes new members when they join the server.

 ---